-The Conference aspires to bring about more than a one-off discussion.
+The Conference has for ambition to bring about more than just a one-off discussion.
 During the first edition of Chocoa, the Royal Tropical Institute launched the Cocoa Connect website, a digital platform where knowledge about sustainable cocoa and networks is being shared.
-Since then virtual workgroups have been facilitated who continued the debate online.
 The results of these discussions have been presented during Chocoa's Conference 2014.

-Missed it or looking to refresh your memories?
-The presentations are now available on the Cocoa Connect website.
+Missed it or want to refresh your memories?
+Read the report or view the presentations on the Cocoa Connect website.

-The Chocoa Conference is organised in collaboration with the Royal Tropical Institute and in 2014 took place in the Beurs van Berlage.
+The Chocoa Conference is organised in collaboration with the Royal Tropical Institute and will take place in the Beurs van Berlage.
 This historical building, located in the heart of Amsterdam, was originally used as a commodity exchange center.
-Here, the price of cocoa was determined by the mechanism of supply and demand.

 De Beurs van Berlage | Damrak 243 | 1012 ZJ Amsterdam